The Wilderness Project

 The Wilderness Project is a new idea for the wooded area behind Rose Bowl.
 It will make it into a special place for children, young people and residents and provide a safe outdoor space for exploring, socialising and having fun.

 We have now finished a public consultation collecting the views of local residents.
 In addition to lots of verbal feedback at three public events we have also received over 40 written submissions.
-These are now under review.

 At the moment the wooded area behind Rose Bowl is part of St Paul's Park and is open all the time.
 It provides a cut-through to the park from Scarba Walk.
 It is managed by Greenspace (the council parks department).